-For your artificial grass installation, a regular maintenance program is always recommended to ensure maximum life expectancy of your LazyLawn As an outdoor product open to the elements, there is inevitably some periodic light work you should carry out.
+For your artificial grass installation, a regular cleaning program is always recommended to ensure maximum life expectancy of your LazyLawn as an outdoor product open to the elements, there is inevitably some periodic light work you should carry out.
+In short, here are the 6 biggest tips to keeping your artificial grass clean and presentable, read on below for more detail on these tips!

 The first step is to regularly remove leaves and debris using a petrol leaf blower (for best results), stiff brush, or plastic rake.
 Additionally, to limit the number of leaves falling onto the lawn, regularly trim back hedges and overhanging trees.